Camille A. Brown and Dancers

 7:30 PM, Mahaney Center for the Arts, Dance Theatre

 Camille A. Brown is a prolific choreographer who has earned multiple accolades and awards for her daring works.
-Her latest work, Black Girl, is a multimedia depiction of the complexities of carving out a positive identity as a black female in urban American culture.
+Her latest work, BLACK GIRL: Linguistic Play, is a multimedia depiction of the complexities of carving out a positive identity as a black female in urban American culture.
 Combining history and musicology with fantastical imagery from Alice in Wonderland, this work offers a grand narrative reflecting on feminism, patriarchy, and how women navigate within this world.
-Middlebury’s performances during women’s history month also include works by three female emerging choreographers.
+Middlebury’s performances during women’s history month also includes works by three additional female choreographers.
 Sponsored by the Performing Arts Series, Dance Program, and Committee on the Arts.
 Camille A. Brown and Dancers is a recipient of the New England Foundation for the Arts’ National Dance Project Touring Award, with lead funding from the Doris Duke Charitable Foundation and the Andrew W. Mellon Foundation.

 Tickets: $20/15/6.
 Go to the online box office>>

 *Due to artist obligations, this production has been moved from the previously announced March 17-18 slot.
 Please join us in congratulating Camille on being named a 2015 TED Fellow!

 Music: Brian O'Donnell

 AFALIAH TRIBUNE/SOULREBEL DANCE

 Blood On The Leaves and Amerikkka (Excerpts from Bigger Than Hip Hop)

 Performers: Ashley Chavonne, Latoya Hall, Kendra Ross, and Afaliah Tribune

 Music: Ebonie Smith, Pussy Cat Dolls, Ludacris, Taylor Swift, and Big Freedia